tsgates/arch-wiki-markdown/wiki/Trident.md

 As trident cards a quite slow, using only 16 bit as color depth (see DefaultDepth in the Screen Section) is a good idea to speed things up.
-By only using 8 bit you can speed up things even more, but in my expirence a lot of programs have problems with color conversion an picture in my browser looked bit like Andy Warhol pictures.
-So you may want to keep 16.
+By only using 8 bit you can speed up things even more, but in my expirence a lot of programs have problems with color conversion.
+For example images in my browser look a bit like Andy Warhol pictures using 8 bit.
+So you may want to keep 16 bit.

 On my Notebook Xorg does not properly detect the native screen resolution, which causes Xorg to crash.
 In the past adding "NoDDC" to